chaos-mesh/website/versioned_docs/version-2.8.4/simulate-time-chaos-on-kubernetes.md

      timeOffset: '-10m100ns'
    ```

-   This experiment configuration will shift the time of the processes in the specified Pod forward by 10 minutes and 100 nanoseconds.
+   This experiment configuration will shift the time of the processes in the specified Pod backward by 10 minutes and 100 nanoseconds.

 2. After the configuration file is prepared, use `kubectl` to create an experiment: